-The museum's goal is to enhance interest, understanding and respect for the history of Reykjavik and ensures that both inhabitants and visitors have a clear and easy access to the cultural heritage of the city.
+The goal of Reykjavik City Museum is to enhance interest, understanding and respect for the history of Reykjavik.
+It ensures that both inhabitants and visitors have a clear and easy access to the cultural heritage of the city.

 The museum promotes knowledge of the history and living conditions of people of Reykjavik from the Settlement Age to the present day.

 The museum cohort includes the Arbaer Open Air Museum, The Settlement Exhibition, the Reykjavik Museum of Photography, the Maritime Museum, and Videy Island.

 Arbaer Open Air museum opened in 1957 and is comprised of over twenty old houses that form a sort of village.
 Each house is an exhibition in itself.

 Reykjavik 871± 2 or the Settlement Exhibition deals with the settlement of Reykjavik.
 The exhibition is based on scholars’ theories on what the heritage sites in central Reykjavik can tell us about the life and work of the first settlers.
 The focus of the exhibition is the remains of a hall from the Settlement Age which was excavated in 2001.